Pisich/NewProject/README.md

 # Cd into the newly created folder
 cd PisichBank

-# Build you container
+# Build the container
 docker build -t pisichbank:1.0 .

-#Run your container
+#Run the container
 docker run pisichbank:1.0
 ```
 The proyect is built inside an Alpine image.
 Inside it, there are some basic compiling and formatting tools installed that the proyect depends on.